oxgr/hearingforest/README.md

-# crystalBridges-web
+# listeningforest-web
- Website and backend for public submissions to Text Stream and Voice Forest as part of Listening Forest exhibition by Rafael Lozano-Hemmer at Crystal Bridges, Arkansas
+ Website and backend for public submissions to Text Stream and Voice Forest by Rafael Lozano-Hemmer.
+ Part of the Listening Forest exhibition at Crystal Bridges Museum, Arkansas.